chrmorais/smsd-relay/README.md

 ### requirements

-It requires to have installed SMSD daemon of Gammu software package, with SQLite3, for SMS taking, and Python for the actual relaying into web services that are configured in an SQLite3 database.
+It requires to have installed SMSD daemon of Gammu software package, with SQLite3, for SMS taking, and Python for the actual relaying into web services that are configured via an SQLite3 database.